sphrilix/holy_greetings/README.md

 - <code>!drop -m [greeting] -u [Optional: user id]</code>:
   Drops the given greeting from the already saved ones of the given user.
 If no user id is specified drop from *unknown user*.
 - <code>!lang</code>:
-  Print out the the supported languages and their corresponding abbreviation used by the bot.
+  Print out the supported languages and their corresponding abbreviation used by the bot.
   [^1]: Every user for whom no greets are defined.